phenatse/skillcache/README.md

 - Career Portability — Your toolkit is yours, not your employer's.
 Export your full stack as JSON and bring it to your next role
 - Custom Categories — Organise everything by how you actually work: UAT, Events, Marketing, Community, Dev, or whatever fits your workflow

+# What's new

+- Storage is now chrome.storage.sync — data follows your Chrome account across devices.
+Load the extension on your work laptop (while signed into Chrome) and your tools/prompts will be there.
+- Migration is automatic — first time this version loads, it checks if you had anything in local storage and copies it over, then clears the old data.
+Nothing lost.
+- Each item stored separately — one key per tool/prompt/category instead of one giant blob, which is what lets us stay under Chrome's 8KB per-item limit.

 # Built with